desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 - what `transaction` is and why they need some DSM to broadcast it;
 - get some DSM either via an on-ramp or by swapping existing funds.

 The `x/feegrant` gives the possibility to pay fees for the users, meaning that users can use the service without understanding how Web3 works behind.
-However, the fee grant allowance is not subspace-specified so subspace fees provider might unexpected pay the fees of the transactions inside another subspace.
+However, the `x/feegrant` allowance is not subspace-specified so subspace fees providers might unexpected pay the fees of the transactions inside another subspace.

 ## Decision

-We will implement a subspace-specified fee grant process base on `x/feegrant` that allows subspace fees provider to pay fees for the users inside the specified subspace.
+We will implement a subspace-specified fee grant process base on `x/feegrant` that allows subspace fees providers to pay fees for the users inside the specified subspace.
 The process of that a subspace fees provider support a user fees will be as follows:
 1. the user asks fees provider a fee grant inside the specified subspace;
 2. the fees provider send a subspace fee grant transaction to Desmos;
 3. Desmos executes the subspace fee grant transaction successfully;